tsahara/r7rs/content/lex.md

 (cf.\ section~\ref{datumsyntax}) with {\tt \#;}\sharpindex{;} and optional
 \meta{whitespace}.
 The comment consists of the comment prefix {\tt \#;}, the space, and the \hyper{datum} together.
-This notation is useful for ``commenting out'' sections of code.
+This notation is useful for "commenting out" sections of code.

 Block comments are indicated with properly nested {\tt
   \#|}\index{#"|@\texttt{\sharpsign\verticalbar}}\index{"|#@\texttt{\verticalbar\sharpsign}}